Third stimulus check: How soon might you receive a $1,400 check?

 Passage before March 14?

-In addition to the $1,400 checks, the bill would also boost weekly unemployment benefits from $300 to $400; provide funding for small businesses, schools, and cities and states; offer families with kids a tax break; and boost government spending on COVID-19 testing and contact tracing.
+In addition to the $1,400 checks, the bill would provide funding for small businesses, schools, and cities and states; offer families with kids a tax break; and boost government spending on COVID-19 testing and contact tracing.

 To be sure, disputes or disagreements could still derail the bill.
 But Democrats are using a process called budget reconciliation to pass the legislation, which means only a simple majority in the Senate is required for approval, rather than the 60 votes required by most bills to overcome a potential filibuster.
 In other words, Democrats don't need support from Republican senators to pass the rescue plan.